basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Stanchion.md

 ## Specifying Riak Information

+If you are running a single node for experimentation, or if a Riak node is running locally and configured to listen for protocol buffer traffic on `0.0.0.0`, the default Riak configuration for Stanchion should be fine.

-If you have a single node, you don't have to change the setting for the Riak address because Stanchion and Riak are both on the local host.
-If your Riak CS system has multiple nodes, you must set the IP address and port for Riak in the Stanchion `app.config` file, which is located in the `/etc/riak-cs` folder.
-The settings appear in the Stanchion config section of the file.
+Otherwise, update the IP address and port for Riak in the Stanchion `app.config` file.
+The settings appear in the `stanchion` section.

 * `riak_ip` --- Replace `127.0.0.1` with the IP address of the Riak node.

-<div class="note"><div class="title">Note</div>The IP address you enter here must match the IP address specified for the Protocol Buffers interface in the Riak <tt>app.config</tt> file.
-If a server has more than one network interface card (NIC), you can use the IP address for a specific NIC.
-If you want Riak CS to listen on all of them, set <tt>riak_ip</tt> to <tt>0.0.0.0</tt>. </div>

-If you configured Riak to use a different port for Protocol Buffers, change the following port setting and then restart Riak:
+If you configured Riak to use a different port for protocol buffers, change the following port setting.

 * `riak_pb_port` --- Replace `8087` with the port number set in the Riak `app.config` file.